 Keep in mind that the people filling your prescriptions are human and they make mistakes.
 So it never hurts to double-check, especially when it comes to something as important and potentially dangerous as prescription drugs.
 It’s always in your best interest to stay aware of your prescriptions and understand their effects.

 However, doctors, pharmacists, and drug companies should always be responsible for keeping patients safe from prescription drug errors, and they should be held accountable if they make a mistake that ends up harming you.
-If something does go wrong and neither you nor the medical professionals working with you catch it in time, call The Injury Law Firm of South Florida, your personal injury lawyers in Boca Raton, to discuss your options.
+If something does go wrong and neither you nor the medical professionals working with you catch it in time, call The South Florida Injury Law Firm, your personal injury lawyers in Boca Raton, to discuss your options.